By Dr. Stephen Phinney and the Virta Team

-Achieving nutritional ketosis while being a vegan is possible but this style of eating will be restrictive and require a large amount of pre-planning.
+Achieving nutritional ketosis while being a vegan is possible but this style of eating will require a large amount of pre-planning.
 However, outsiders to both a vegan and ketogenic diet claim these diets are “too restrictive” for the “normal” person to maintain so this could be a perfect match for a creative vegan!

 There are plenty of plant-based fat sources but in order to meet your protein needs you will need to incorporate high protein, vegan friendly foods such as nuts and seeds, tempeh, tofu, and vegan protein powder.
 Food companies such as Beyond Meat are now providing alternative meat products that are a great source of protein while still relatively low in carb.
 Unlike meat, some of these vegetable based proteins do not contain complete proteins but if you are good about eating a variety of plant-based foods you can meet all of your essential amino acids needs.